bagisto/bagisto-docs/src/docs/product-type-development/building-your-subscription-product-type.md

     }

     /**
-     * Check if enough subscription slots are available
+     * Check if enough subscription slots are available.
-     * Note: Assumes you have a 'subscription_slots' attribute on your product */ public function haveSufficientQuantity(int $qty): bool {
+     * Note: Assumes you have a `subscription_slots` attribute on your product.
+     */
+    public function haveSufficientQuantity(int $qty): bool
+    {